 Support for adults with XLH

-Jean, an XLH patient
+Jean, living with XLH

-Jean, an XLH patient
+Jean, living with XLH

 Sometimes, even with treatment, some of the physical symptoms of XLH continue to manifest and may require additional ways of managing them.
 For the following physical symptoms, consider these additional strategies: